 Cuzco - Sacred Valley.
 Today we explore the Sacred Valley of the Incas.
 Firstly we visit the Pisac ruins, perched on a hilltop with incredible views of the surrounding mountains.
 We then go down to the famous traditional market of the same name, which is full of colour and atmosphere.
 A great place for souvenirs!
 After lunch, we continue along the valley to the temple/fortress of Ollantaytambo with its enormous Inca terracing constructed on the side of a steep mountain.

-If you are doing the Inca Trek to Machu Picchu, tonight you will stay in Ollantaytambo.
-If you are doing the Lares Trek or have opted to take the train to Machu Picchu, this afternoon, you will return to Cuzco where you will spend the night.
+If you are doing the Inca Trail Trek or Day Trek to Machu Picchu, tonight you will stay in Ollantaytambo.
+If you have opted to take the train to Machu Picchu, this afternoon, you will return to Cuzco where you will spend the night.

 Overnight: Ollantaytambo | Breakfast